-The Executive Master of Business Administration (EMBA) is a fourteen-month program designed for working professionals who hold a bachelor's degree, or who demonstrated outstanding executive experience (with approval of the program director).
+The Executive Master of Business Administration (EMBA) is a sixteen-month program designed for working professionals who hold a bachelor's degree.

 Course Schedule and Faculty

-The course is divided into 12-week modules, and participants meet every other weekend (Friday 5:30 – 9:00 p.m.; Saturday 8:00 a.m. – 5:00 p.m.) for fourteen months.
+The hybrid program is divided into eight 8-week modules, and participants meet once per week for approximately sixteen months.
 During this period, students meet with highly qualified UC professors, in addition to approximately 25 senior-level executives from business, education, banking, state and federal government, health care, marketing, finance, and entrepreneurial ventures.

 - Problem-solving.
 Participants learn creative thinking and the importance of group interaction in problem-solving.